 2010 Burrows and 2013 Hubbard and Wolters looking at the BC artifacts I helped Harry purchase for chump change.

-asking if I'd be interested in making any public [recorded]
+media-folk asking if I'd be interested in making any public [recorded]

-comments for the episode 頬aughed long and
+comments for the episode mentioning the BC Hoax and laughed long and

 Saturday, the fifth episode of the second season of America